michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 However, it's a bit wasteful (at least from your thread's perspective), to have to block until a read or write completes.
 After all, there's lots of other stuff you could be doing (like reading from _another_ socket).
-While you're waiting to read from client 1, you could processing client 2's request.
+While you're waiting to read from client 1, you could be processing client 2's request.

 Non-blocking I/O refers to the ability to make a syscall like `read` or `write` without it blocking